krishancaldwell/wikipedia-toxic-comments-classifer/README.md

 ## Required Software
 1. Conda
-2. FastAI libraries - instructions can be found here https://docs.fast.ai/install.html
+2. The FastAI library - instructions can be found here https://docs.fast.ai/install.html

 ## Future
 In the future I'll probably look deeper into the AI libraries rather than rely on the abstraction that the FastAI libraries provide.